 Requests may be submitted in writing, stating the reason for the change, to email@example.com

 Having a Cornell NetID does not, in and of itself, give you access to information or services.
 It simply serves as an identifier that can be used to authorize your access to services you are entitled to use.

-Even if you use your NetID for nothing else, students need it for Enrollment and Student Center, and faculty and staff need it for Employee Essentials.
+Even if you use your NetID for nothing else, students need it for Enrollment and Student Center, and faculty and staff need it for Workday.
 Faculty and staff, as well as affiliates, also need a NetID in order to maintain their individual listings in the Cornell University Telephone Directory and Cornell Electronic Directory.

 Some information about you is automatically entered in these directories so that people can contact you.
 It is your responsibility to update this information, add optional information, or indicate if you want some information to remain unpublished.

-You can use computers in the CIT's public computer labs and in many libraries.
+You can use computers in the CIT's computer labs and in many libraries.
 Several colleges and departments also run computer labs that may be available for your use.
 There are also Student Center kiosk computers at multiple locations.

 Cornell ties what services you can access to the role or relationship that you have with the university.
 CIT works with the offices of record, sponsors, and service providers to adjust privileges when your role or relationship changes.
 Please remember that your access can be terminated with no notice for violations of the university policies on responsible use of computer systems.
 Therefore it is very important to know and understand these policies.

 - Students who become alumni retain access to some services, such as Student Center, Who I Am, and Cmail.
 In addition, they are given access to services designed specifically for alumni.

 - Students on an official leave of absence retain their NetIDs for up to 3 years.

 - Faculty and staff on a leave of absence or on layoff status can retain full access for up to 12 months following the leave or layoff date.